 Enriching young lives

-The Summer Camps Trust believes that a week or so a year spent in a good residential summer camp gives children and teenagers from all backgrounds (and the young adults who work with them as leaders), not only lots of fun and laughter and a uniquely happy experience of community living, but also a whole raft of important benefits, mental, physical, educational and developmental.
+The Summer Camps Trust believes that a week or so a year spent in a good residential summer camp gives children and teenagers from all backgrounds, and the young adults who work with them as leaders, fun and laughter and a uniquely happy experience of community living, plus a raft of important benefits - mental, physical, educational and developmental.

-We believe this having seen many thousands of young people over many years growing, thriving and learning in the relaxed holiday atmosphere of a happy summer camp, and having heard from many of them in their later lives how positive, often life-changing, their times in camp had been.
+Having seen many thousands of young people growing, thriving and learning in the relaxed holiday atmosphere of a happy summer camp, and having heard from many of them in their later lives how positive and life-changing their time in camp was, we know the benefits are plentiful.
 Many tell us that going to summer camp was “the best part of their childhood”.

-At a time when too many of our children are unhappy, over-dependent on screens, or lacking opportunities to run about and play in green fields, we believe that a national system of good summer camps could play a crucial role in helping to rediscover some “real childhood”.
+At a time when too many children are unhappy, over-dependent on screens, or lacking opportunities to run outside and play in green fields, we believe a national system of good summer camps could play a crucial role in helping to rediscover “childhood”.

-The Trust aims to raise the profile of summer camps in Britain, and hopes to move towards the kind of national system found in the USA, Canada and many European countries, where summer camps are a regular highlight of most children’s lives.
+The Trust aims to raise the profile of summer camps in the UK and hopes to move towards the kind of national system found in the USA, Canada and many European countries, where summer camps are a regular highlight of children’s lives.

 Our Aims

-To enlist a good proportion of British students and young adults into training to become summer camp leaders and volunteering to work with children for a week or two each year.
+To enlist a good proportion of students and young adults into training to become summer camp leaders and to volunteer to work with children for a week or two each year.

-To create a national Certificate recognised and valued by employers , attesting the holder had trained as a camp leader and done good volunteer work with children in this role.
+To create a national certificate recognised and valued by employers, attesting that the holder has trained as a camp leader and competed volunteer work with children in this role.

 To seek recognition that a vibrant summer camps sector would add to the work of schools and families in caring for our nation’s children and their well-being.